yohm/sim_exhausitive_3PG_game/README.md

 ruby step1/strategy_enumerator.rb step1_result
 ```

-It will create "step1" directory, and then print out strategies in "string" format into multiple files.
+It will create "step1_result" file.
-By default, the number of files is set to 384.
+You should split the output into several files in order to use it in the following steps.

 ## Step 2